CISecurity/ControlsAssessmentSpecification/control-13/control-13.2.rst

 Dependencies
 ------------
+* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Subcontrol 13.1: Maintain an Inventory of Sensitive Information
+* Sub-control 13.1: Maintain an Inventory of Sensitive Information

 Inputs
 -----------
 #.
-List of sensitive systems
+List of sensitive systems (ideally using the endpoint inventory; see sub-control 1.4)
 #.
 The access frequency for any sensitive systems
 #.
 An organizationally-defined access frequency threshold